mdn/content/files/en-us/mdn/writing_guidelines/howto/write_an_api_reference/information_contained_in_a_webidl_file/index.md

 - `entries()`, which returns an [`iterator`](/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) on the indexes (that are `unsigned long`).
 - `values()`, which returns an [`iterator`](/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) on the values.
 - `keys()`, which returns an [`iterator`](/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) on the keys, that are its indexes (that are `unsigned long`).
 In the case of value iterators, `keys()` and `entries()` are identical.
-- `forEach()`, which generates an [`iterator`](/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) on the values, and then calls a given callback function one for each entry in the list.
+- `forEach()`, which executes a given callback function once for each entry in the list.

 Such an iterator allows to use the syntax `for (const p in object)` as a shorthand of `for (const p in object.entries())`.
 We add a sentence about it in the interface description.

-> **Note:** the value pairs to iterate over can be defined in three different ways:
+The values to iterate over can be defined in one of the following ways:

->
-> 1. In the webidl file, use the `iterable<valueType>` notation.
-E.g. {{domxref('DOMTokenList')}}.
+- In the WebIDL file, using the `iterable<valueType>` notation.
+For example, see {{domxref('DOMTokenList')}}.
-> 2. In the webidl file, implicitly, if the interface supports indexed properties, that is when the interface has a `getter` methods with a parameter of type `unsigned long`.
+- Implicitly in the WebIDL file, if the interface supports indexed properties.
+This is indicated when the interface includes `getter` methods with a parameter of type `unsigned long`.
-> 3. Outside the webidl file, in the prose accompanying it.
-Such a prose is in the spec and usually starts with: _"The [values to iterate over](https://webidl.spec.whatwg.org/#dfn-value-iterator)…"_.
+- Outside the WebIDL file, in the accompanying prose.
+Such a prose is typically found in the specification and usually starts with: _"The [values to iterate over](https://webidl.spec.whatwg.org/#dfn-value-iterator)…"_.

 #### Pair iterator